dotwebstack/dotwebstack-framework/service/openapi/README.md

       enum: ['beers', 'beers.ingredients', 'beers.supplements']
 ```

-In the example the expand parameter is used to join the `beers` by default.
+In the example the expand parameter is used to include `beers` in the response by default.
 The GraphQL query is expanded to contain the
 scalar fields of the beers object as well.
 In our `Brewery` model it means that the `name` and `identifier` are returned,
 but `ingredients` and `supplements` are not, because they are non-scalar objects.
 In order to expand the query in this
 case with `ingredients`, the user has to provide an expand parameter with value `beers.ingredients`.
 It is possible to add
 on object on a lower level with a dotted notation.
 Parent objects are added to query automatically.
 This means that when
 you expand the query with `beers.ingredients` it is not necessary to provide a separate expand value for `beers`.
 However,